pajhiwo/python_help/Typing.md

 ## Type variable
 A type variable is a special variable that can take on any type, depending on the situation.
 A type variable must be defined using `TypeVar` from the `typing` module.
-When used, a type variable ranges over all possible types and takes the most specific type possible
+When used, a type variable ranges over all possible types and takes the most specific type possible.
+TypeVar()' must be a string equal to the variable name to which it is assigned.
 ```python

 import random